Director and Principal

 Dr. Paul G. Buchanan

-Dr Paul G. Buchanan is a former intelligence and defense policy analyst and consultant to US government security agencies who specializes in matters of security, comparative and international politics.
+Dr Paul G. Buchanan is a former intelligence and defense policy analyst and consultant to US government security agencies who specializes in matters of comparative and international politics and security.
 He is a US citizen permanent resident in New Zealand.
 Raised in Latin America, he has taught at the National University of Singapore, University of Auckland, New College of Florida, University of Arizona, Monterey Institute of International Studies and US Naval Postgraduate School, and has held research appointments in Argentina, Brazil, Chile, Portugal and the US.
 He has received Fulbright, Heinz, Kellogg, Tinker, Council on Foreign Relations and Pacific Rim Universities fellowships as well as numerous other awards.

 Buchanan is the author of three books, over sixty scholarly articles, chapters, monographs and reviews as well as more than 130 opinion pieces in various media.
 He has extensive experience as a media commentator on international affairs and practical and scholarly experience in comparative politics and international security affairs, including intelligence analysis and unconventional warfare.